What Construction is Happening?

 Our office hosted a virtual community meeting on 12/17/24 with the construction team to present on the upcoming construction process, which will last until the summer.
 You can review a recording of that meeting here.

-Duration: approximately 10 days (weather dependent).
+• Duration: 6 weeks (weather dependent).

 The impact on traffic to Western Ave in the mornings, while temporary and inevitable as part of this project, has highlighted the difficult that westbound traffic has in moving through the Western & Wilson intersection.
 As such, Alderman Martin is pleased to have allocated the necessary funds to install a new left-turn arrow from Wilson onto Western.